Chart Color Schemes

 Wonga Park features high concentrations of family households, with a higher-than-average median household size

-Family households account for 88.8% of all households, including 48.6% couples with children, 32.2% couples without children, and 6.7% single parent families.
-Non-family households constitute the remaining 11.2%, with lone person households at 11.1% and group households comprising 1.0%.
-The median household size is 3.0 people, which is larger than the Greater Melbourne average of 2.6.
+Family households are 88.8% of all households, including 48.6% couples with children, 32.2% couples without children, and 6.7% single parent families.
+Non-family households make up 11.2%, with lone person households at 11.1% and group households comprising 1.0%.
+The median household size is 3.0 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households